The Mystery of the Flowers: A Conversation on Foreign Flora

 Miki: Yes, that IS your problem!

-I said this while pointing at my nose and winking.
+I winked while pointing at my nose.

 Miki: Whatever.